BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.BetTurnEndedCommand.md

       "description": "Always contains 'BetTurnEndedCommand' to distinguish the command from others.", "type": "string"
     },
+    "TableId": {
+      "description": "The id of the table where this command needs to go", "type": "int"
+    },
     "PotsAmounts": {
       "description": "All the pots on the table.
 Usually only one, but can have more if some players are all-in.", "type": "array",